skyrimunificationproject/skyrimunificationproject.github.io/index.md

 Vanilla Location Overhauls module:
 - A selection of specific locational overhauls from Snozz and Ryn and others (currently covering Whiterun Hold)
 - Skyrim-wide overhauls with Ryn's Dragon Mounds and Standing Stones, and Fuzzbeed's Children of the North Wind, Deadly Dragon Lairs, and Gorgeous Giant Camps.
-- All mods patched onto landscape and navmesh of Adventures
+- All mods patched into landscape and navmesh of Adventures

 ### SUP Project Arch

 Building on all of the above, finally the module that is my modding life's work: "Project Arch"
 - A vast set of city and town overhauls combined with consolidated and in many cases custom patching, organized by region  - 15 master patches take the place of 1500+ individual ones
 - Many many hours spent in Creation Kit removing Northern Road holes, ditches, or bumps and removing seams
-- Including but not limited to: Expanded Towns and Cities, JK's Skyrim AIO, Cities of the North - Dawnstar, Falkreath, TGCOTN Winterhold; Drengin's Blue Palace Terrace (+JK) and Grand Solitude, Capital Whiterun and Windhelm, JK-Ryn Whiterun Outskirts, JK's Windhelm Outskirts, GG's Markarth Outskirts, ClefJ-JK Fort Dawnguardd, JK's Quaint Raven Rock, ETAC-ClefJ Morthal, The Great Town of Ivarstead, nearly every JK interior, every Snazzy interior
+- Including but not limited to: Expanded Towns and Cities, JK's Skyrim AIO, Cities of the North - Dawnstar, Falkreath, TGCOTN Winterhold; Drengin's Blue Palace Terrace (+JK) and Grand Solitude, Capital Whiterun and Windhelm, JK-Ryn Whiterun Outskirts, JK's Windhelm Outskirts, GG's Markarth Outskirts, ClefJ-JK Fort Dawnguard, JK's Quaint Raven Rock, ETAC-ClefJ Morthal, The Great Town of Ivarstead, nearly every JK interior, every Snazzy interior
+- Patched against Core, Adventures, Vanilla Locations so that it Just Works(tm).

 ### Future Plans

-FUTURE PLANS include more quests, more locations, more craftable armor and items.
+Future plans include more quests, more locations, more craftable armor and items.

 The list is constantly updated with mod maintenance, bugfixes, and small additions - following semantic versioning with save-safe information provided for updates.